 Although not a common fault with gas fireplaces, just like every other component, it is subject to failure.
 When this happens, you should call a professional to get it changed quickly to avoid a fire incident.

 Moisture in the Drip Loop

 Another possible cause could be moisture in the gas line.
 This is capable of diluting the natural gas, making the light go off.

 When your burner ports are clogged, the flame tends to be uneven and might possibly go off.
 Cleaning dirty burner ports from time to time could help solve the problem.

-Proper gas fireplace maintenance will save you a lot of stress in the future.
-When the fireplace is clean, it burns evenly and prevents dirt from destroying its mechanisms.
+Regardless of whether the fix worked or not proper gas fireplace maintenance will save you a lot of stress in the future and make sure your fireplace stays functioning.
+When the fireplace is clean and undergone proper maintenance, it burns evenly and prevents dirt from destroying its mechanisms.
 With a hand brush, rag, and vacuum cleaner, you can get your gas fireplace sparkling clean again.

 Proper maintenance of your gas fireplace can help prevent issues with your fireplace such as trouble keeping the unit lit.